HilliamT/Vapor-Authenticator/README.md

 - `assets/` - Any visual assets needed for this `README.md` document
 - `build/` - Built files from performing `npm run build` or any command that uses it.
+- `icons/` - Production-ready icons and logos generated from `npm run icon-gen`
 - `node_modules/` - Folder to host your installed node modules for this repository.
 This is generated after `npm install`.
+- `out/` - Output directory for production build of Vapor.
+This is created by running `npm run make`
 - `src/` - Source files for this project.
 The majority of the code you should be making edits to should be inside here.
   - `app/` - All source files related to the content of the Desktop app
     - `screens/` - A set of `React` components that define a top-level non-Root `JSX` components